citelao/cse132-site/_assignments/02-colorizer.md

 ### Guidelines

 You are given pretty much free reign to complete this assignment as you choose.
-However, in order to make our lives a lot easier once it comes time to grade everything, pay attention to these coding guidelines, as well as the style guide for this class (TODO link):
+However, in order to make our lives a lot easier once it comes time to grade everything, pay attention to these coding guidelines, as well as the [style guide](/~cse132/style-guide/) for this class:

 - Use exactly **four resistors** in your circuitry.
 - Keep arbitrary constants (pin numbers, cutoff thresholds, colors, etc) as **compile-time constants** near the top of your Arduino program, using [`#define MY_CONSTANT value`](https://www.arduino.cc/en/Reference/Define).